-- Define your region (state, region) - NACEP is a membership organization of institutions, not individuals.
-We expect affiliated state chapters to mirror this structure. - To affiliate with NACEP, you will at a minimum need to allow memberships from all public and private postsecondary and secondary institutions in your state/region. - Some chapters also allow for partner memberships (E.g. state agencies/ system offices) and/or individual memberships.
+- NACEP is a membership organization of institutions, not individuals.
+We expect affiliated state chapters to mirror this structure. - To affiliate with NACEP, you will at a minimum need to allow memberships from all 4-year and 2-year public and private postsecondary and secondary institutions in your state/region. - Some chapters also allow for partner memberships (E.g. state agencies/ system offices) and/or individual memberships.